Juvenile Alternative Facility

 As of June 1, 2020, the Scott County Juvenile Alternative Facility has reopened to professionals and parents.
 However, as part of the Scott County COVID-19 response and in a continued effort to protect citizens, employees, and those who could be impacted by the virus, the JAF is encouraging visitation and contact through video conferencing and phone visits.

 In cases where on site visitation or meetings are deemed necessary, a visitation room or outdoor area will be made available to parents and approved visitors that have scheduled time in advance.
-All visitors (professional and family) will need to be screened for COVID-19 in order to gain entrance.
-All visitors will complete a questionnaire and have their temperature taken.
+All visitors will be asked if they have symptoms and will have their temperature taken at the front door when they come to the JAF.
 A mask will also be required and available if needed.

 All visits will still need to be scheduled under normal visitation times.
 Please contact the Scott County Juvenile Alternative Facility at 952-496-8950 and staff will assist in scheduling any phone or video visits.